chrisdev/wagtail-cookiecutter-foundation/README.rst

 - Front end dependency management with Bower_

-- Deployment and provisioning using Ansible_ that has been extensively tested on Digital Ocean and Linode VPSs but should work on other platforms.
-You you can drive the Ansible playbooks using a set of simple make commands
+- Server provisioning and deployment using Ansible_ that has been extensively tested on Digital Ocean and Linode VPSs but it should work on other platforms.
+You can drive the Ansible playbooks using a set of make commands.

 - Image optimization using Grunt